tbrowder/Abbreviations/README.md

     sub sort-list(@list, :$type = SL, :$reverse --> List) is export(:sort)
     {...}

 By default, this routine sorts all lists by word length, then by Str order.
 The order by length is by the shortest abbreviation first unless the `:$reverse` option is used.
-This is the routine used for all the lists produced as output in this module *except* for the *AbbrevList* (`AL`) which keeps the original word set order.
+This is the routine used for all the output types produced by this module *except* the *AbbrevList* (`AL`) which keeps the original word set order.

-The routine can be modified for other uses by using the `:$type` parameter to choose another of the <enum Sort-type>s.
+The routine's output can be modified for other uses by entering the `:$type` parameter to choose another of the <enum Sort-type>s.

 ### `enum Sort-type`